System integration testing: Software system integration testing

 For software SIT is part of the software testing life cycle for collaborative projects.
 Usually, a round of SIT precedes the user acceptance test (UAT) round.
 Software providers usually run a pre-SIT round of tests before consumers run their SIT test cases.

 For example, if an integrator (company) is providing an enhancement to a customer's existing solution, then they integrate the new application layer and the new database layer with the customer's existing application and database layers.

 After the integration is complete, users use both the new part (extended part) and old part (pre-existing part) of the integrated application to update data.
 A process should exist to exchange data imports and exports between the two data layers.
 This data exchange process should keep both systems up-to-date.
 The purpose of system integration testing is to ensure all parts of these systems successfully co-exist and exchange data where necessary.

 There may be more parties in the integration, for example the primary customer (consumer) can have their own customers; there may be also multiple providers.

-Data driven method

-A simple method of SIT which can be performed with minimum usage of software testing tools.
-Data imports and exports are exchanged before the behavior of each data field within each individual layer is investigated.
-After the software collaboration, there are three main states of data flow.

-Data state within the integration layer

-Integration layer can be a middleware or web service(s) which acts as a medium for data imports and data exports.
-Data imports and exports performance can be checked with the following steps: